Best Young Footballers of 2020, Who Would Replace Today’s Stars?

 Zito Luvumbo (Winger)

-After his performances with his club, Primeiro de Agosto, and the under-17 national team, Luvumbro has shined as a young talent at least in his continent, Africa.
+After his performances with his club, Primeiro de Agosto, and the under-17 Angolan national team two years ago, Luvumbro has shined as a young talent at least in his continent, Africa.

-Luvumbo was particularly impressive in the Angolan Cup final last year, where he contributed to his team’s win by scoring a goal and a penalty.
+Luvumbo was particularly impressive in the 2019 Angolan Cup final, where he contributed to his team’s win by scoring a goal and a penalty.
 Not only in his continent, but also at an international level, the dynamic midfielder has caught the eyes.